 Not many visitors are aware of the very good value train tours provided by Irish Rail, mainly departing from Dublin.
 They depart daily during the summer months, visit a wide range of destinations and there are several packages available that include accommodation.

-These are an excellent and cost effective way to tour Ireland for those who prefer not to drive.
+These can be an excellent and cost effective way to tour Ireland for those who prefer not to drive.

 Eating on the Train

 Intercity Trains will have a dining car where surprising good, if expensive, meals are served.

 There are also trolleys which move through the train selling hot and cold drinks, sandwiches and snacks.
 Again these are expensive and the food provided is at best so-so, it may be better to take your own snacks along.

 While there are first class tickets available on some trains, it is not always a good idea to book them.
 There isn’t a huge upgrade to facilities, second class (once you get a seat) is comfortable, and the price difference does not really justify itself.
 It certainly is not on a par with the difference between, for example, 1st class and economy on a flight.

 The main difference is quiet.
 First class carriages are mainly used by business travels who want to work, so there will be nobody playing music aloud or having high pitched conversations.
 On the downside, you will not fall into conversation with anyone, which can be one of the great pleasures of train travel in Ireland.